The FRC announced an Audit reform including the operational separation of the Big 4, but what does this mean?

 11 March 2020

-Businesses today have access to fast –growing technologies, connectivity across the globe and more flexible ways of working that weren’t around a few years ago.
+Businesses today have access to fast–growing technologies, connectivity across the globe and more flexible ways of working that weren’t around a few years ago.
 The world is changing and we need to adapt.

-Auditors & accountants of the future will not only need to demonstrate that they have the key technical knowledge and skills to complete the role, but that they also possess the interpersonal and communication skills to challenge thinking – using confidence and personal insight to enable businesses grow and compete in a post-Brexit economy.
+Auditors & accountants of the future will not only need to demonstrate that they have the key technical knowledge and skills to complete the role, but that they also possess the interpersonal and communication skills to challenge thinking – using confidence and personal insight to enable businesses to grow and compete in a post-Brexit economy.

-Not only that, but digital technologies have already started to have an effect – cloud-based accounting and book keeping systems are already being implemented and there is a feeling we are still a bit behind in the accounting world, but you need to bear in mind these systems still invariably need a ‘human’ to interpret the data and make informed decisions.
+Digital technologies have already started to have an effect – cloud-based accounting and book keeping systems are already being implemented and there is a feeling we are still a bit behind in the accounting world, but you need to bear in mind these systems still invariably need a ‘human’ to interpret the data and make informed decisions.

-The use of data analytics are now more important to businesses with real-time reporting allowing them to respond to changes in performance and make decisions more quickly.
+The use of data analytics are now more important to businesses with real-time reporting, allowing them to respond to changes in performance and make decisions more quickly.
 Business performance improvement is key to this in today’s fast paced world.
 Our advisory role will look beyond just data to provide strategic and management advice.

 Multi Cultural Teams